 Nearby, you can also visit Wayland’s Smithy which is thought to have inspired his Barrow-Downs where the hobbits meet an evil barrow-wight!

 Coming back down to human Earth and the real world, what is the true history of this mysterious mound?
 Well, although recent excavations cannot give an exact purpose they can paint a really good picture.

 This ancient hillock dates back to around 2.4 million years ago.
-It is generally agreed that this hill was creating naturally during the Ice Age from the formations of melting water.
+It is generally agreed that this hill was created naturally during the Ice Age from the formations of melting water.

 But, the flattening of the top would have been a man-made influence that happened in the Iron Age with the Celtic Briton tribes.